EBM vs. SBM

 The basic sciences are the accumulated body of scientific knowledge that describes the basic principles of nature.
 Physics, Chemistry and Biology lie at the base of our scientific understanding of the world.
 The basic sciences describe the basic facts, laws and theories that provide the backbone of our understanding of how the world works.
 These facts, laws and theories are so well established through proper scientific methodology that it would take extraordinary evidence to overturn them.

 The basic principle of science assumes that nature behaves in a certain way all of the time.
 We may never be able to know the actual state of affairs of nature per se, but in science, we take it for granted that nature is behaving as it has in the past and as it will in the future.
 Indeed, we learned in You Can't Have it Both Ways that science can only have any value if and only if this basic principle holds true all of the time.

+Applied sciences are concerned with real-world applications of the facts, laws and theories from the basic sciences.
+Applied sciences generally do not discover new laws and theories.
+Instead, they apply the knowledge of basic science and use goal-directed ingenuity to achieve practical results.
 Scientists in the applied sciences assume the principle of reductionism (which basically means that observations in the applied sciences can be explained in terms of basic science's fundamental facts, laws and theories).

 Two broad categories of applied science are engineering and medicine.

 Engineering applies basic physics and chemistry in a practical way to achieve goals.
 Through this we get the various disciplines of engineering such as mechanical, civil, electrical, and nuclear, and related fields such as automotive design and aviation.
 It should go without saying that research in these fields can only happen with the assumption that there are basic laws of physics that will always be valid.
 A designer of airplanes can only be successful if the basic Newtonian laws of gravity and force are reliable.